 Before that time, Greenwich Mean Time or GMT was actually the world standard.
 However, it wasn't until 1960, that the International Radio Consultative Committee came up with the concept of Coordinated Universal Time.
 Just a year later, in 1967, it was officially adopted as the primary timekeeping standard.

-Today, Greenwich Mean Time is not considered a standard anymore yet it is the label of one of the 24 total time zones on Earth, used by countries such as Africa, Western Europe and the UK (during the winter season).
+Today, Greenwich Mean Time is not considered a standard anymore yet it is the label of one of the 24 total time zones on Earth, used by countries in Africa, Western Europe and the UK (during the winter season).